tvdboom/ATOM/docs_sources/user_guide/nomenclature.md

 Any type object from which a [pd.DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) can be created.
-This includes an `iterable`, a `dict` whose values are 1d-arrays, a two-dimensional `list`, `tuple`, `np.array` or `sparse.matrix`, and most commonly, a dataframe.
+This includes an `iterable`, a `dict` whose values are 1d-arrays, a two-dimensional `list`, `tuple`, `np.array` or `scipy.sparse.matrix`, and most commonly, a dataframe.
 This is the standard input format for any dataset.

 **atom**<br>
 Instance of the [ATOMClassifier](../../API/ATOM/atomclassifier) or